ziotom78/raytracing_course/tomasi-ray-tracing-03b.md

 # Floating-point in binary

--   However, we need to understand how to save a floating-point number in binary.
-In C++
+-   You must be sure to floating-point numbers in binary!
+In C++,

     ```c++
     std::ofstream of{"file.pfm"};